-For a business plan that effectively fulfills the needs of investors in early fundraising, there several key components that need to be included.
+For a business plan that effectively fulfills the needs of investors in early fundraising, there are several key components that need to be included.
 These components are formatted as the ‘traditional business plan’.

 There are typically seven parts to a startup business plan:

 - Financial Plan and Projections